 ~ Save your leftovers ~

-Put leftovers in the fridge that you know you will use in the next little while, but don't cover with that costly and wasteful plastic wrap or tin foil!
-The fairies, who simply don't have those type of factories in the Grove, use covered glass and ceramic dishes.
-Many Pyrex and Fire King-type dishes were intended to be used for preparation of the meal directly in the oven, and then provided a simple method for saving leftovers by adding a lid on top before placing in the fridge.
-Of course even if you didn't prepare the meal in the dish, you can use it for storing leftovers!
+Put leftovers in the fridge that you know you will use in the next little while, but don't cover with that costly and wasteful plastic wrap or tin foil.
+The fairies, who simply don't have those type of factories in the Grove, use covered glass and ceramic dishes instead.
+Many vintage Pyrex and Fire King dishes were intended to be used first for cooking a meal, and then came with a fitted lid, providing a simple method for saving leftovers in the fridge.
+And even if you didn't prepare the meal in the dish; you can still use these beauties for storing leftovers!
 Estimate the amount you pay each year for disposable food wrap.
-You will quickly see how a covered dish, that you use year after year, makes good economical sense.
-Mother Nature will love you too when you consider the waste involved in manufacturing those wraps, transporting them and finally disposing of them.
+It quickly becomes apparent how a covered dish, that you reuse year after year, makes good economical sense.
 Covered dishes are yet another way to work towards self-sufficiency and move away from the dependence on, and expense of, disposable products.

-And remember - leftovers aren't just cooked meals!
+Third - Remember; leftovers aren't just cooked meals

 Ever open a tin of crushed tomatoes or vegetables and only need half for your recipe?
 Freeze the rest immediately in a small tub.
-Freeze it, no matter how small the portion left-over, you can always add them all together to make up a full portion at a later date.
-Freeze the left-over portion before preparing - just use what you need and freeze the rest.
+Freeze it, no matter how small the portion because you can always add separate portions together to make up a full portion at a later date.
 Likewise wrap up bits of cooked chicken, turkey, ham etc. to later use for soups and broths.
-And make sure to wrap up any leftover (and very expensive) cheese when cutting or shredding!
+And make sure to wrap up any leftover (and very expensive) cheese when cutting or grating!
 It makes a great pull-it-all-together macaroni and cheese at a later date.
 Save old bread bags and cut them up to use for wrappers and secure with a bit of masking tape.

-Once you get started truly saving all your left-overs, you will be pleasantly surprised how much money you save, or how few ingredients you need to buy to make up some type of meal when money is tight ... not to mention saved preparation time on those nights when you just don't feel like cooking at all!
+Once you get started truly saving all your left-overs, you will be pleasantly surprised how much money you save, and how few ingredients you really need to buy in order to put together some sort of a meal when money is tight ... not to mention saved preparation time on those nights when you just don't feel like cooking at all!

 The merry Yule gatherings have been successful in chasing away the darkness!
 The fairies in the Grove have noticed the dazzling pink sunsets glittering on the snow have moved from the late afternoon to the early evening.
 We also find that the joyful winter celebrations around the tables have somewhat exhausted the fruits of harvest and it is time to take stock of our larders.
 January often marks a month for tightening our belts!